anaritagomes/news_summarizer/README.md

 ### Features
 - **Text Summarization**: Summarizes long texts into concise versions using the `facebook/bart-large-cnn` model.
 - **Sentiment Analysis**: Analyzes the sentiment (positive/negative/neutral) of a given text.
-- **Content Generation**: Generates text based on user-defined prompts using the `GPT-2` model.
 - **News Fetching**: Fetches the latest news articles based on a specified keyword, with filtering options (like language and date range) via the NewsAPI service.
-- **Language Translation**: Translates text from one language to another using Hugging Face translation models (e.g., English to Spanish).
-- **Sentiment Analysis on Summarized Text**: A combined endpoint that first summarizes the provided text and then performs sentiment analysis on the summary.

 ### Setup